veita/jaffre/README.md

 Implementing a service is as simple as defining a service interface, implementing it in a pojo, and registering that pojo as a service endpoint.
-The service is exposed to clients through one ore more connectors.
+The service is exposed to clients through one or more connectors.
 Clients call the service through proxy classes.

 ```Java